MuertoGB/SMCTool/README.md

 **EFI Screen resolution:**
 -
-Use the `mode` command to display a list of supported screen modes, then type the highest mode available e.g. `mode 160 47`, then press return.
+Use the `mode` command to display a list of supported screen modes, type the highest mode available e.g. `mode 160 47`, then press return.

 The script will automatically switch screen mode when it can.